davs3275/sbs/med/collier.md

 to the intention and design of it ?
 Now what that intention is, you know.
-To apply this reasoning: does the present accident hinder your being just, magnanimous, temperate and modest, judicious, truth- ful, reverent, and unservile ?
+To apply this reasoning: does the present accident hinder your being just, magnanimous, temperate and modest, judicious, truthful, reverent, and unservile ?
 Now, when a man is furnished with these good qualities, his nature has what she would have.
 Farther, when anything grows troublesome, recollect this maxim: This accident is